startyourlab/.github/CONTRIBUTING.md

 ## Contributing to the Start Your Lab website

 You can learn more about contributing to Start Your Lab's main website by visiting the [community contribution guide](https://www.startyourlab.com/community/contributing).
+If you would like to contribute to other projects, please see the contributing guide for that project's repository or [reach out to us on Twitter](https://twitter.com/startyourlab).

-## License {#license}
+## License

 By contributing to Start Your Lab, you agree that your contributions will be licensed under its MIT license.